ach1209/xenith-technical-challenge/README.md

 ## What I would like to improve On

-I would like to improve passing data effectively for this project.
-I think my method of using provide/inject caused more difficulty than it should.
+I would like to improve on passing data effectively for this project.
+I used provide/inject in this project because I wanted to avoid prop drilling data through my components.
+I think my method caused more difficulty than it should.
 I did think about using Vuex or Pinia to handle state changes but I felt it would've been overkill.

+The TodoList.vue component could definitely be improved on.
+I felt as though there was a lot of duplicate code especially with how I created a separate section for the filter buttons in order to the mobile design.

 For future iterations of this project, I would like to incorporate TypeScript and unit testing for better code quality.
+Those are two things that I'm still learning, but haven't quite had the confidence to implement in any project yet.
+Since I used Vue 3 for this project, I think I would also convert all the code to use the Composition API instead of the Options API to make better use of the new reactivity system.